RObert Burns

 HIS LIFE

-Robert Burns ‘s eyes first saw the light of this world on the 25th day of January 1759 in a peasant cottage in the village of Alloway, two miles south of Ayr, Scotland.
+Robert Burns was born on the 25th day of January 1759 in a peasant cottage in the village of Alloway, two miles south of Ayr, Scotland.

 The old parish records, faded with age, show his ancestry to have been of the best blood of Ayr and Alloway.
 The following is a brief account of this old (Celt) family: “Lawful son of William Burns of Alloway and Agnes Brown, his spouse” and “baptized by Mr. William Dalrymple: witnesses, John Tement and James Young.”

-The youthful days of Burns were spent amid rural surroundings that gave his young brain an opportunity to read of the philosophy of life from the open pages of the book of nature.
+The youthful days of Burns were spent amid rural surroundings that gave him an opportunity to read of the philosophy of life from the open pages of the book of nature.
 His playmate in school was his modest brother Gilbert.
 The poet’s maternal grandfather, Gilbert Brown, was a farmer known for his upright living but also for his deep religious convictions.

 To begin with his education was basic and consisted of learning to read and write, the rules of grammar and arithmetic, but later in life he picked up a bit of French, Latin and some knowledge of the Classics.